flyntwp/flynt/docs/getting-started/basic-component.md

 ## 2.2 Creating your Component
 All components are located in the `Components` directory.
 Create a new folder in this directory with the name `PostSlider`.

-Flynt uses [Twig](http://twig.sensiolabs.org/) in conjunction with [Timber](timber.github.io/timber/) for view templates (and more).
-To add a template for your component, create `index.twig` within your component folder.
+Flynt uses [Twig](http://twig.sensiolabs.org/) in conjunction with [Timber](timber.github.io/timber/) for view templates.
+To add a template for your component, create `Components/PostSlider/index.twig`.
 Your folder structure will now be:

 ```
 flynt-theme/